DirectRoot/webauthn/content/security-it/5-deployment/_index.en.md

 If you're using platform authenticators only, confirm that your fleet of devices has the right hardware for WebAuthn.

+{{< notice tip >}}
+Encourage users with cross-platform authenticators to add them onto their physical key chain as soon as they arrive.
+Expect that some users will immediately lose their authenticator, regardless.
+{{</ notice >}}

 {{< notice warning >}}
 Users are anxious to avoid being locked out.
 Moving onto registration & usage too quickly can be concerning for users who haven't received their authenticator yet.
 {{</ notice >}}